An algorithm that uses the recommendations of nutrition science to generate optimally balanced meal plans for health and longevity

 The science indicates that a diet low in meat & animal products, high in fruits and vegetables is best for health promotion and longevity.
 Our algorithm reflects that.
 See nutritionfacts.org if you want to educate yourself on the science.

-We seek out the healthiest recipes from across the internet, enter their ingredients into our database, and use that to generate our meal plans.
+We partner with whole food plant based recipes authors, enter their ingredients into our database, and use that to generate our meal plans.
 So we're telling you what to cook, how much, and when - but linking you out to the actual recipe creator's website for instruction.
-We stick to the algorithm and let the great cooking minds of the internet do the rest.
+We stick to the algorithm and let our partners do the rest.

 See a full nutrient breakdown for every day of the meal plan, down to every single ingredient (if you'd like).
 We pull data from Food Data Central.